davidayalas/personal_site/README.md

 ## Other perfomance improvements

 - Lozad for lazy loading images (a 1px image is in src to avoid awful effect if you scroll quickly)
-- Async loading of some script and FontAwesome font file
+- Async loading of some scripts and ~~FontAwesome~~ Fontello font file
 - On build time I convert images to webp and if browser supports them, all data-src are changed to .webp version.
 See "Netlify Build Command"

 ## Netlify build command